-Many times Dr. Durst will see patients who are considering breast lift but do not really know exactly what they need.
+Many times Dr. Durst will see patients who are considering breast surgery but do not really know exactly what they need.
 He will talk with you and explain which technique will work best for your concerns.
 This often involves a careful examination and some measurements.
 Also, he and his staff will discuss your goals to make sure that he can outline a plan that will best fit what you would like.

 Is a Breast Lift Right for Me?